Our Story

 Coincidentally, the longest drought in our farming history came around at the same time and I knew vegetables were going to be more sustainable than dairy farming.
 The financial return was far more efficient per megalitre of water than dairy farming.
 So in 2008 I obtained a government grant to find underground water which gave us adequate irrigation for vegetable production.

 In 2009 a neighbour came over the fence and offered to buy the dairy farm for the price my parents would obtain in a year of high rainfall.
 It wasn’t that the land was highly valued but the irrigation water attached to it was.
-So my parents, at age 73, sold off the dairy farm in 2010 so they could retire and I decided to just grow vegetables on my own 50-acre property (which was the back paddock of the original 400-acre dairy farm) .
+So my parents, at age 73, sold off the dairy farm so they could retire and I decided to just grow vegetables on my own 50-acre property (which was the back paddock of the original 400-acre dairy farm) .

-Now in 2022 I have been running Save our Soil full time for 12 years, growing seasonal biodynamic vegetables for over 200 families every week .
+Now in 2024 I have been running Save our Soil full time for 15 years, growing seasonal biodynamic vegetables for over 200 families every week .

 (See our “Farmers Market” tab).